Last Updated on February 4, 2022 by Shaun Snapp

 “While the mortality rate for slaves being transported across the Atlantic was as high as 10%, the percentage of slaves dying in transit in the Trans Sahara and East African slave trade was between 80 and 90%!” – Original People

 How the Arab Slave Trade Mortality Compares to Major Human Exterminations

 To provide some perspective, the Soviet Union lost roughly 20 million while fighting Germany in WW2.
 The Jewish Holocaust claimed between 5 and 6 million Jews.
-The difference is that while those losses were incurred in less than a decade, the Arab slavery of African went on for such a long period.
+The difference is that while those losses were incurred in less than a decade, the Arab slavery of Africans went on for such a long period.
 However, while the Soviet Union’s losses and the Holocaust are frequently the subjects of coverage, Arab African slavery is barely discussed.

 The Modality of Arab Slavery and Islam

 “According to some historians, Islam prohibited freeborn Muslims from being enslaved, so it was not in the interest for Arab slavers to convert enslaved Africans to the religion.
 Since converting enslaved Africans to Muslim would grant them more rights and reduce the potential reservoir of people to enslave, propagators of Islam often revealed a cautious attitude toward proselytizing Africans.” – Atlanta Black Star

 One of the most significant differences between the Arab slave trade and European slaving was that the Arabs drew slaves from all racial groups.
 During the eighth and ninth centuries of the Fatimid Caliphate, most of the slaves were Europeans (called Saqaliba), captured along European coasts, and during wars.